The Jewish LobbyThe largest single-issue lobby in the USA

 International Fellowship of Christians and Jews (aka Stand for Israel)

-Israel Allies Foundation# (IAF, Israel, aka the International Israel Allies Caucus Foundation,
+Israel Allies Foundation# (Israel, aka the International Israel Allies Caucus Foundation)

 Israel Advocacy Group